top of page

 that we didn't interact

-It's just me looking at you quietly for a moment
+Looking at you quietly for a moment

 Clock ticking

-By this way, you are growing up every minute
+You are growing up every minute

 That's how I also grow old every minute